aseprite/docs/tutorial/color-bar-tutorial.md

 The foreground color is the main color you'll be using to draw with.
 The background color is more of a secondary color that you may or may not use depending on your workflow.

-When using the color bar, <kbd>Left Click</kbd> is associated with the foreground color and <kbd>Right Click</kbd> is associated with the background color (e.g: left clicking selects the foreground color, rightclicking selects the background color).
+When using the color bar, <kbd>Left Click</kbd> is associated with the foreground color and <kbd>Right Click</kbd> is associated with the background color (e.g: left clicking selects the foreground color, right clicking selects the background color).

 ### What is the palette?

 The palette is a list of colors (sometimes referred to as "palette entries") that you can use in your sprite.
-Colors can be added, changed, moved around, etc. You can use colors that aren't in the palette (unless your sprite is in Indexed mode, which will be talked about later).
+Colors can be added, changed, moved around, etc. You can use colors that aren't in the palette (unless your sprite is in *Indexed* mode, which will be talked about later).

 While the palette does not have a limit of how many entries it can have, palettes with more than `256` entries will not load correctly ([#3804](https://github.com/aseprite/aseprite/issues/3804)).

 ### What is the color picker?

-The color picker (not to be confused with the eyedropper tool) is how you will create new colors to use in your sprite.
+The color picker (not to be confused with the [Eyedropper Tool](https://www.aseprite.org/docs/eyedropper#eyedropper)) is how you will create new colors to use in your sprite.
 By default, the color picker is set to "Color Tint/Shade/Tone" (HSV).

 ## Using the Color Picker and Foreground/Background Colors